 Tool sharpening is a task that most of us might struggle with at some point, or perceive as some dark and mysterious art; but which is essential to our craft.
 Ultimately, it is simple: get a stone and rub your tool on it until the tool is sharp.
 If only!

-Aimed at all kinds of edge-tool users but SHARP will be of particular interest to greenwoodworkers.
+SHARP by Sean Hellman is aimed at all kinds of edge-tool users but will be of particular interest to greenwoodworkers.
 Bushcrafters and others will appreciate the sections on knives and axes, as will smallholders who use sickles and scythes.
 Not to forget the chapter on saws – with details on how to sharpen them, from fine 22TPI dovetail saws, to two-person cross cut saws, and even how to get extra life from those disposable hard point saws that are usually thrown away with abandon.

 Information is included for cooks and gardeners; and if you use a push mower to cut the lawn then how about maintaining the cylinder or reel on that mower yourself?
 Shears of all kinds, from hairdresser scissors to hedge shears, are also covered in a whole chapter.